Quick Fix for iPhone 6 Charging Port (try before replacing it)

 So that’s what I did; I cleaned the lint out and now mine works again, “almost” good as new.
 I never would have thought a little bit of lint would interfere with the connections but apparently it did.
 I used all of the tools, below, to fix my phone.
 I have put the tools in order of least aggressive to most aggressive (the most aggressive, of-course, carrying the greatest potential for damage).

-2. If that doesn’t work or if you can still visibly see lint in the hole, it’s time to go a little more aggressive.
+3. If the air duster, alone, doesn’t work or if you can still visibly see lint in the hole, it’s time to go a little more aggressive.
 If you look closely at the image of my charging port (sorry I only took an “after” photo) you will see some pins or contacts only on one side of the port.
 Be extra careful around those pints, but pay extra attention to them as well as they will be areas that are more prone to collect lint.
 Take a toothpick and gently start cleaning around the contacts and the crevices/four corners of the port.

 The end result, after thoroughly assaulting my device (with steps 1 -4), it’s now charging much better now (almost good as new).
 I tried one of the 6′ aftermarket cords that had stopped working, and it now worked again.
 The short factory cord that came with my device–which had become temperamental–now works 100% of the time, but only with one side facing up (explain that one!).
 Note, on another iPhone 6, both cords work flawlessly (explain that one!).